Some people may find they are always low in iron or other iron markers like ferritin despite eating plenty of iron-rich foods.

 There are two forms of iron – heme (from meat) and non-heme (from plants).
 Plant iron is harder to absorb compared with meat iron.
 Some elements in food inhibit both heme and non-heme iron at the site of uptake, such as calcium, while others only inhibit non-heme plant iron, such as polyphenols.2

-Animal proteins such as casein (in dairy products like milk, cheese and yoghurt), whey, egg whites and plant proteins like soy inhibit iron absorption in humans.
-Oxalates, found in spinach, chard, beans and nuts also binds and inhibits iron absorption.2
+Animal proteins such as casein (in dairy products like milk, cheese and yoghurt), whey, egg whites and plant proteins like soy inhibit iron absorption.
+Oxalates, found in spinach, chard, beans and nuts, also bind and inhibit iron absorption.2

 Orange juice or vitamin C with food – increases3–8